 Scores for all individual dances are out of a total of 40.
 Any combined totals from multiple dances are in brackets after the second one.

-Danse avec les stars is slightly more complicated than other versions of the franchise as the exact scoring rules change and their are various rounds each week.
+Danse avec les stars is slightly more complicated than other versions of the franchise as the exact scoring rules change and there are various rounds each week.
 An “-” marker next to a section means Bilal’s dance score earned him immunity from moving onto that round.
 The “Face-à-face” is akin to the “dance-off” in other editions of the show.

 |Week||Dance||Score||Position on Leaderboard|